Diordnas/1521_23T3_F09A/wk5/Wk5_Slides.md

 # Decimal to Binary

-How would the binary numeral `101010` be represented in decimal?
+How would the binary number `101010` be represented in decimal?

 Anwser: __